Pressio/SHAW/README.md

 the following packages: matplotlib, numpy, scipy, yaml.

 # Building the code
-A step-by-step guide on how to build/install all
-TPLs needed and the elastic shear wave code can be found [here](./docs/build.md)
+A [step-by-step guide](./docs/build.md) on how to build/install all TPLs needed and the elastic shear wave code.

 # Creating and running a full case
-A step-by-step guide on how to setup a run can be found [here](./docs/run.md)
+A [step-by-step guide](./docs/run.md) on how to setup a run.